yeokm1/sensor-clock/README.md

 <b>Things to take note before modifying my code/design:</b>

-1. DHT22 sensor needs at least 2 seconds to take a reading.
+1. DHT22 sensor needs at least 2 seconds delay between readings.

 2. BMP180 needs to take a temperature reading (even if you do not use it) before taking a pressure reading.
 Both readings need a delay of 5ms each.